HAZARDS TO AVOID

-infant respiration and circulation
+How do infants' respiration and circulation work?

 Why are infants vulnerable during sleep?